Govt. says no plan to bifurcate marketing and pipeline operations of GAIL

-New Delhi, Mar.
-March 15 (IANS) The government has dropped its plan to split gas transportation utility GAIL into two by unbundling its marketing and gas transportation operations.
+New Delhi: The government has dropped its plan to split gas transportation utility GAIL into two by unbundling its marketing and gas transportation operations.

 In a written reply to a question on Gail bifurcation on Monday, Oil minister Dharmendra Pradhan said that no such proposal was under consideration at present.